false-positive/toprack-studio/README.md

 ## 💡 Inspiration

-TopRack Studio was built for the Siemens Energy hackathon to revolutionize how clients design and optimize data centers—bridging the gap between real-world spatial design and robust, data-driven constraint logic.
+TopRack Studio was built for the Siemens Energy challenge at the 2025 HackUPC hackathon to revolutionize how clients design and optimize data centers—bridging the gap between real-world spatial design and robust, data-driven constraint logic.

 ---